-9. What problems does this innovation seek to solve?
+9. What issue does the innovation address?

 This innovation seeks to:

 - Improve farmers' know-how by providing them with practical and easily accessible knowledge

 - Turn farmers' know-how to good purpose

 - Improve farmers' income

 - Facilitate the establishment of farms

 - Improve the productivity of small farms